The Definitive Guide to

 Distributed workforce

 If you’re reading this guide in 2020, you’re probably reading it from home.
 But even if we keep force majeure events aside, the nature of work has become increasingly distributed over the years.
-Research from Global Workplace Analytics found that the number of people working from home grew by 140% from 2007 to 2017.
-These numbers are sure to increase further now as the world navigates shelter-in-place policies and social distancing.
+Upwork estimates that 22% of the workforce (36.2 million Americans) will work remotely by 2025.

 This rise in remote work will lead to happier, more productive employees.
 But it also means the security threat surface just exploded.
 Organizations that could earlier apply stringent perimeter security measures and protect workplace assets now have to deal with people and data spread across the globe.